Wednesday evening, 25°F and cloudy

 Listening to The Nice, War & Peace

 Please, self-publishing authors.
 I am begging you.
 Learn how to tag dialogue.
 It’s not that hard, I promise.
 The bad dialogue tags in self-published fiction makes my eyeballs spurt blood.
 I’ll be covering several varieties of bad dialogue tags and what you can do to fix them.
 If you’re not sure how to properly tag dialogue, keep reading.
 If you think you’re sure but are using dialogue tags other than said or asked more than once every 5,000 words, keep reading.

 Said and asked are your dialogue MVPs

 You could write a 150,000-word novel using no dialogue tags other than these.
-It doesn’t mean you have to, but they should make up the majority of your dialogue tags (not including properly used action tags).
+It doesn’t mean you have to, but they should make up the majority of your dialogue tags (not including properly used action tags or “beats”).
 Said and asked are your go-to tags because they are practically invisible.

 Unless you’re writing middle-grade fiction (aimed at children), avoid long lists of “alternative” dialogue tags–I don’t care what your creative writing teacher told you.
 Those lists are compiled by the devil to make your writing suck.
 Just say no to characters constantly grunting, groaning, murmuring and muttering words, and ly adverbs that render your dialogue into Tom Swifties.

 The dialogue itself, the characters speaking it, the surrounding action and the overall context should provide the nuance of how things are said.
 Well-written dialogue can stand on its own two feet.
 Explanatory or descriptive dialogue tags are a crutch, and the more you avoid them the stronger your skills at writing sparkling dialogue will become.